KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Wraps an exception that does not derive from the System.Exception class.
 This class cannot be inherited.

-    throw [System.Runtime.CompilerServices.RuntimeWrappedException]::New("Wraps an exception that does not derive from the System.Exception class.
-This class cannot be inherited.")
+    throw [System.Runtime.CompilerServices.RuntimeWrappedException]::New('Wraps an exception that does not derive from the System.Exception class.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.CompilerServices.RuntimeWrappedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.CompilerServices.RuntimeWrappedException.aspx)